divi-24/shesync/README.md

 # shesync
-built in glb hackathon 4.0
+Built in glb hackathon 4.0 by team web pioneers